Journeying through Journalist Territory on the Way to Chevron

 "Do we need to come back this way?"
 I asked Moriah.
 "Is there another way where we don't need to go through this tunnel?"

 Alas, there wasn't.

-But then Moriah firmly reminded me that terrorism can and does not stop us.
-We stride on fearless in our faith and trust in God!
+But then Moriah firmly reminded me that terrorism cannot and does not stop us.
+We strode on fearless in our faith and trust in God!